 This privileged paranormal personage plays the original Captain Nemo’s organ (as used in the Disney film 20,000 Leagues Under the Sea) to set the tone for the ghostly dancers in the ballroom of Disneyland’s (Anaheim) haunted mansion.
 A copy of this organ (and scene) is also featured at both the Florida and Hong Kong versions of the Haunted Mansion (which are essentially copies of each other – having the same façade and layout).
 Of note, this particular performance is part of the Pepper’s Ghost illusion of the Ballroom and its dancers – as a result of the reflection of the dancers on the angled glass, the ladies lead the men in this Grim Grinning Waltz.

-WATCH Rare appearance of the Haunted Mansion Organist OUTSIDE of the Haunted Mansion:
+WATCH the Rare appearance of the Haunted Mansion Organist OUTSIDE of the Haunted Mansion:

 The Dueling Ghosts

-Locked in an eternal battle over honor these two pistol-packing, nineteenth-century gentlemen duel to the death even in the afterlife.
+Locked in an eternal battle over honor this two pistol-packing, nineteenth-century gentlemen duel to the death even in the afterlife.
 Portrayed materializing from portraits perched above the balcony (in the ballroom’s grand ghostly reveal), the two come to “life” to forever fire flintlocks at each other.
 This may have not been the original intention for these two feuding phantoms.
-According to a fascinating story on the Long Forgotten Haunted Mansion Blog (which includes impressive behind the scenes images), it seems that original artwork for the ballroom had these two taking potshots at each other above fireplace.
+According to a fascinating story on the Long-Forgotten Haunted Mansion Blog (which includes impressive behind-the-scenes images), it seems that original artwork for the ballroom had these two taking potshots at each other above the fireplace.
 See that full story here.

 There it is, the five favorite phantoms to reside at the Haunted Mansion.
 There is a sixth that would have been interesting to see.
 Some concept art for the portraits with ‘follow you’ eyes indicates that Rasputin was also a suggested spirit for the ghostly retirement home (more on that here, in this story from Week in Weird).